Beddington Lane railway station

 Beddington Lane railway station was a single-platform station on the West Croydon to Wimbledon Line.
 Situated in a semi-rural location, the nearest major settlements were Beddington and Mitcham.

 History

 After the Surrey Iron Railway went out of business in 1846, a new railway was built on the line by the Wimbledon and Croydon Railway, which opened the station on 22 October 1855.
 It was originally named Beddington but was renamed in January 1887 to Beddington Lane.
 In 1919 it became Beddington Lane Halt, but reverted to Beddington Lane on 5 May 1969.

 The station closed with the line after the last train ran on 31 May 1997.
-Beddington Lane tram stop was built on the site.
+The station was demolished shortly after closure and Beddington Lane tram stop was built on the site.